-Mr Lee Boon Ngiap, Mr Leo Mun Wai and Mr Quah Wee Ghee are non-executive Directors of The Great Eastern Life Assurance Company Limited ("GEL"), a wholly-owned subsidiary of GEH, that had business transactions with the Company in the course of 2022 and/or 2021.
-Such business transactions were conducted in the ordinary course of business, on an arm's length basis and on normal commercial terms.
-The Board considers them to be independent of business relationships with the Company and its subsidiaries as they are not involved in the day-to-day conduct of these companies' businesses and is of the view that these business relationships do not affect their independent business judgment with regard to the interests of the Company.
+Mr Lee Boon Ngiap and Mr Leo Mun Wai are non-executive Directors of The Great Eastern Life Assurance Company Limited ("GEL"), a wholly-owned subsidiary of GEH, that had business transactions or inter-company payments with the Company in the course of 2023 and/or 2022.
+Such business and insurance transactions were conducted in the ordinary course of business, on an arm's length basis and on normal commercial terms.
+The Board considers them to be independent of business relationships with the Company and its subsidiaries as they are not involved in the day-to-day conduct of these companies' business judgment with regard to the interests of the Company.
 Notwithstanding their respective directorships on GEL, the Board regards them to be independent from the substantial shareholder of the Company.
 They are independent from management relationships with the Company and its subsidiaries.

-Mr Koh Beng Seng is deemed non-independent as he is a non-executive director of the Company's substantial shareholder, GEH, and would be considered not to be independent from the Company's substantial shareholder.
-He is also a director of GEL.
-While the Company had business transactions with various entities for which Mr Koh serves/served as a non-executive Director (including GEL) in the course of 2022 and/or 2021, such business transactions were conducted in the ordinary course of business, on an arm's length basis and on normal commercial terms, and he would be substantially removed from the actual business transactions between the entities.
-The Board is of the view that such business transactions between the entities do not affect his independent business judgment with regard to the interests of the Company and he is independent from business relationships with the Company and its subsidiaries.
-Mr Koh is independent from management relationships with the Company and its subsidiaries.
+Mr Soon Tit Koon and Dr Chong Yoke Sin are deemed non-independent as they are nonexecutive directors of the Company's substantial shareholder, GEH, and would be considered not to be independent from the Company's substantial shareholder.
+They are also directors of GEL and business transactions or inter-company payments exist between the Company and each of GEH and GEL.
+Such business transactions were conducted in the ordinary course of business, on an arm's length basis and on normal commercial terms, and they would be substantially removed from the actual business transactions between the entities.
+The Board is of the view that such business relationships do not affect their independent business judgment with regard to the interests of the Company and they are independent from management and business relationships with the Company and its subsidiaries.

-Ms Mimi Ho and Mr Norman Ip are deemed non-independent as they have served for more than nine years on the Board.
-They are also non-executive Directors of GEL and business transactions exist between the Company and GEL.
-All such business transactions have been conducted in the ordinary course of business, on an arm's length basis and on normal commercial terms, and they would be substantially removed from the actual business transactions between the entities.
-The Board is of the view that such business transactions between the entities do not affect their independent business judgement with regard to the interests of the Company and they are independent from business relationships with the Company and its subsidiaries.
-Notwithstanding their directorships on GEG, the Board considers them to be independent from the substantial shareholder of the Company.
-They are independent from management relationships with the Company and its subsidiaries.
+Mr Quah Wee Ghee is deemed non-independent as he has served for more than nine years on the Board.
+He is also a non-executive Director of GEL and business transactions and intercompany payments exist between the Company and GEL.
+Such transactions were conducted in the ordinary course of business, on an arm's length basis and on normal commercial terms, and he would be substantially removed from the actual business transactions between the entities.
+The Board is of the view that such business relationships do not affect his independent business judgement with regard to the interests of the Company and he is independent from business relationships with the Company and its subsidiaries.
+Notwithstanding his directorship on GEG, the Board considers him to be independent from the substantial shareholder of the Company.
+He is independent from management relationships with the Company and its subsidiaries.